FaeyO/Heart-data-analysis/README.md

 4. Handling Missing Values

 ### Exploratory Data Analysis
-EDA involved exploring the Patient Sleep Disorder Data to answer key questions such as;
+EDA involved exploring the Patient Heart Data to answer key questions such as;

  - Generate a categorical variable with age.
  - Exploratory analysis of the data.